 TSX May Open Higher As Oil Prices Provide Support

-Canada's benchmark index looked set to open higher on Monday, drawing support from rising oil prices .
+Canada's benchmark index looked set to open higher on Tuesday, drawing strength from rising oil prices .

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.